usfomicshub/usfomicshub.github.io/Workshops/RNAseq_Workshop_Materials/index.md

 **6.** [More DE Gene Visualizations](https://usfomicshub.github.io/Workshops/RNAseq_Workshop_Materials/rnaseq_workshop_demos/day3/Rtutorial-morevis/) - How to create boxplots and histograms for significantly DE genes.

 These links are output html files created from the original Rmarkdown(.Rmd) file.
-Rmarkdown creates these files in a html or pdf format that allow you to attractively present code and text in one report (No more screenshoting code into a Word doc!).
+Rmarkdown creates these files in a html or pdf format that allow you to attractively present code and text in one report (No more screenshotting code into a Word doc!).
 You can download the .Rmd files <a href= "https://github.com/usfomicshub/RNASeq_workshop/raw/master/exercises/day3/R_code_Training_and_Reference/Sept2020_RNAseqWorkshop_Day2_Rscripts.zip" class="a.tablelink" download = "rtutorials">here</a>  and upload them in R so you can interactively run it as well.
 Try knitting it to create the html file.

   <a id="day-four"></a>